 - a.
 Company Confidential Information.
 Consultant will not use or disclose Confidential Information or Company Property whether before, during or after the Term, except to the extent required to perform consulting services for Company or in accordance with instruction or authorization of Company, without prior written consent of Company or pursuant to process or requirements of law after Consultant has disclosed such process or requirements to Company so as to afford it the opportunity to seek appropriate relief therefrom.
 "Confidential Information" means any invention of any person in which Company has an interest and in addition means all information and material that is proprietary to Company whether or not marked as "confidential" or "proprietary" and which is disclosed to or obtained by Consultant that relates to Company's past, present or future business activities.
 Confidential Information includes all information or materials prepared by, for or on behalf of Company and includes, without limitation, all of the following: designs, drawings, specifications, techniques, models, data, source code, object code, documentation, diagrams, flow charts, research, development, processes, procedures, "know-how," new product or new technology information, product copies, development or marketing techniques and materials, development or marketing timetables, strategies and development plans, including trade names, trademarks, customer, supplier or personnel names and other information related to customers, suppliers or personnel, pricing policies, financial information, other information of a similar nature whether or not reduced to writing or other tangible form and any other trade secrets or nonpublic business information including Company Property.
-Confidential Information is to be broadly defined and includes all information of which the unauthorized disclosure could be detrimental to the interests of the Company whether or not such information is identified as Confidential Information by the Company. - b.
+Confidential Information is to be broadly defined and includes all information that has or could have commercial value or other utility in the business in which the Company is engaged or contemplates engaging and all information by the Company. - b.
 Third Party Information.
 Consultant acknowledges during the Term of this Agreement he may have access to patent, copyright, confidential, trade secret or other proprietary information of third parties subject to restrictions on the use or disclosure by Company.
 During and following the Term of this Agreement, Consultant will not use or disclose any such information other than as consistent with the restrictions under this Agreement. - 8.
 Competitive Activity.
 Consultant shall not be prevented from engaging anywhere, directly or indirectly (as a principal, shareholder, partner, director, manager, member, officer, agent, employee, consultant or otherwise), or be financially interested in any business including in a business involved in business activities that are the same as, similar to, or in competition with the business activities carried on by Company or any business that is a current or potential supplier, customer or competitor of Company; provided, however, that if such business is a current or potential supplier, customer or competitor of Company, Consultant shall advise the President of Company in writing of Consultant's engagement or investment in such company as soon as reasonably practicable and, provided further, Consultant shall not use or disclose any Company Confidential Information, Company Property or Company trade secrets when engaging or investing in such competitive activities.